 \textbf{Noisy labels}.
 Generally, we default the data to be correctly labeled.
 However, there may be label issues in the datasets due to inevitable errors by human annotators or automated label extraction tools for images, such as crowdsourcing and web crawling.
 For example, there are likely at least 100,000 label issues in ImageNet, such as noisy labels that are incorrectly labeled.
+Some samples with noisy labels from realistic or the MNIST~\cite{lecun1998gradient} dataset are shown in Fig.~\ref{fig:problems}(b).
 Deep learning with noisy labels is practically challenging, as the capacity of deep models is so high that they can totally memorize these noisy labels sooner or later during model training \cite{han2018co}.
-Thus, those noisy labels inevitably degenerate the robustness of learned models \cite{nettleton2010study}.
-To improve the model robustness, there are many works to overcome this problem by data sampling or data subset selection, as summarized in Section~\ref{sec:DS_Noisy} and Section~\ref{sec:SS_Noisy}.
-The noisy labels studied in most current work are synthetic random label noise (symmetric or asymmetric label noise \cite{cordeiro2020survey}).
-In fact, in real-world datasets, more instance-dependent label noise \cite{cheng2020learning} exists.
-For example, annotators are prone to labeling cats as lions, but will not easily label cats as tables.
-Compared with random label noise, instance-dependent label noise is more challenging and poorly modeled theoretically, and awaits in-depth study.
+As a result, these noisy labels inevitably degenerate the robustness of learned models \cite{nettleton2010study}.
+For improving the model robustness, there has been a lot of work to overcome this problem by data sampling or data subset selection, as summarized in Section~\ref{sec:DS_Noisy} and Section~\ref{sec:SS_Noisy}, respectively.
+The noisy labels studied in most of the current work are synthetic random label noise (symmetric or asymmetric label noise \cite{cordeiro2020survey}).
+In fact, there exists much more instance-dependent label noise~\cite{cheng2020learning} in real-world datasets.
+For example, annotators could easily label a cat as a lion, but would not easily label a cat as a table.
+Compared to random labeling noise, instance-dependent labeling noise is more challenging and poorly modeled theoretically and awaits further study.